gdalle/DifferentiationInterface.jl/README.md

 Goals for future releases:

-- support backend-specific cache objects
+- implement backend-specific cache objects
 - support in-place functions `f!(y, x)`
 - define user-facing functions to test and benchmark backends against each other